PouyaFarivar/Moving-Average-Crossover/README.md

 # Moving-Average-Crossover
-Analysis of moving average crossover method for securities, commodities and BTC price action.
+Analysis of moving average crossover method for securities, commodities price action.

 The moving average crossover algorithm comes from the idea of going long/short when two chosen MAs cross.
 This is mostly in a format of going long when a shorter MA cuts the longer MA and goes higher it.
 The opposite form is when the shorter MA cuts the longer MA and goes lower than it.